Story-Chief/Wordpress-Migrate/readme.md

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Migrate all your existing WordPress posts, to your all-in-one Content Marketing Workspace.

 == Description ==

-Migrate all your existing WordPress posts, to your all-in-one Content Marketing Workspace.
+Migrate all your existing WordPress posts, to your StoryChief workspace.

 This plugin: